Graham Farr, Barbara Ainsworth, Chris Avram, Judy Sheard

 Charles Babbage was a nineteenth century computer pioneer, before computers even existed.
 He designed mechanical computers that were intended to be powered by steam.
 The first one, the Difference Engine, was a special-purpose computer that was partly built.
 The second, the Analytical Engine, was essentially a general-purpose programmable computer, making Babbage the real originator of the concept of the computer; however, it was never built.
-In the end, he was too far ahead of his time: the funds and mechanical precision required for the construction of even the Difference Engine were both too much.
+In the end, he was too far ahead of his time.
+The project was beset by political and financial difficulties.
 A biography and overview of his work is at http://www-groups.dcs.st-and.ac.uk/~history/Mathematicians/Babbage.html .
-A working Difference Engine No. 2 was constructed by the Science Museum in London.
+A working Difference Engine No. 2 was constructed by the Science Museum in London, and completed in 2002.
+Another, identical one was completed in 2008 and is now at the Computer History Museum in Mountain View, California.
 A remarkable Meccano Difference Engine No. 1 was constructed by Graham Jost (based mainly on a design by Timothy Robinson) and displayed at an exhibition at Monash University in 2004.
 A Lego Difference Engine No. 1, following Babbage's design on a smaller scale, was constructed by Andrew Carol.

 Charles Babbage had a son, Benjamin Herschel Babbage (known as Herschel), the name Herschel coming from the astronomer John Herschel who was a colleague of Babbage's and friend from their Cambridge days.
 Herschel Babbage migrated to South Australia in the 1850s, eventually became a Surveyor-General, and had two sons.
 One of these, Charles Whitmore Babbage, went to jail and did 10 years hard labour for embezzlement.
 He speculated disastrously on the stock exchange.
 After his release, he moved to New Zealand.
 He had a son ten years after the others, this gap probably linked to the prison term.
 That son was Stuart's father.
 Stuart was born in New Zealand but moved to Sydney.